llwatkin/final-project/js/lore/README.md

 First, world stats are generated, excluding history.
 Each property in `"world"` with a `maxPicks` sub-property will have an array of `choices`, and a random number of choices will be chosen from this array, up to `maxPicks`.
 - `epoch`: one pick, determines what time period the world is in
 - `economy`: one pick, determines the category of currency this world uses (`none`, `physical`, `ephemeral`, or `hybrid`)
+- `resource ranking`: represents the relative values of all of the possible resources in the world.
+This ranking is achieved by randomly shuffling the resource choices, and the resulting array ranks the resources from low (index `0`) to high (index `n`) value.

 > NOTE: `history` *will be added after all continents have been generated (see below)*